mbinjavaid/graphxform/README.md

 ## Finetuning

 Finetuning the model is performed by running `$ python main.py`.
+We note that during finetuning, all layers excpet the last are frozen.
 The first thing that should be done is modify `config.py` to configure everything to your needs.
 The default `config.py` here in the repo reflects in general the setup in the paper, and we list all options and their meaning below in detail.
+The config as it is, is defined to perform `celecoxib_rediscovery` of the GuacaMol benchmark.

 In each epoch during finetuning, the agent generates a high number of potential molecules, and stores the best ones under `./data/generated_molecules.pickle` (can be changed via `gumbeldore_config.destination_path` in the config, see below).